Rune Brattsveen

 Rune Brattsveen (born 5 April 1984) is a former Norwegian biathlete.

 Life and career

-Brattsveen was born in Dokka to mother Jorun, a librarian, and father Bjørn.
-He has one older sister Hege (b.
-1980).
+Brattsveen was born in Dokka in Nordre Land Municipality to mother Jorun, a librarian, and father Bjørn.
+He has one older sister Hege (born 1980).
 He went to school in Dokka for ten years, before he started at Norges toppidrettsgymnas in Lillehammer at the age of 16.
 He currently resides in Lillehammer.

 Brattsveen has many good placings in the Biathlon World Cup.
 He was a member of the Norwegian elite biathlon team from the 2008–09 season to the 2009–10 season, and again in the 2012–13 season.
 He did not, however, have any World Cup starts in the 2012–13 season because of the TWAR virus.
 Further illness meant no starts in the 2013–14 season either, and after that season Brattsveen decided to retire.